xcart/xcart-docs/_pages/kb_en/products/adding_products.md

    * **Low limit quantity**: Use this field to set the low stock threshold for the product (starting from this quantity, the product stock level will be considered "low").

-_The below text is currently a draft.
-Material may not yet be complete, information may presently be omitted, and certain parts of the content may be subject to radical, rapid alteration._

 ### Specify additional product parameters to be shown in the product specification

 If you want to specify additional parameters (like color, material, country of origin, ISBN, etc.) for the product so they can be viewed by your store visitors on the "Specification" tab of the product page, you will want to use X-Cart's {% link "Product classes and attributes" ref_T90ZcEpP %} feature.
 This feature is part of X-Cart's core and, if you just want the attributes, does not require any X-Cart addons.
 The attributes can be specified via the "Attributes" tab of the product page.